tretre91/MyGL/README.md

 ## Build

-This library is built using CMake, you can clone the repo or download the source and then build it and install it with CMake.
-Further information can be found [here](docs/install.md).
+This library is built using Meson, further information can be found [here](docs/install.md).
 Note that you should have doxygen installed if you want to build the documentation.

 ## Dependencies

 This library depends on [glfw](https://www.glfw.org/) for the window implementation and [freetype](https://www.freetype.org/) for the font / text implementation.
-They are downloaded when configuring CMake if not found on the system.
+They can be downloaded when configuring the project if not found on the system.

 It also has smaller dependencies which are included in the source code :
-- [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake) for the dependency managment
 - [glm](https://github.com/g-truc/glm) for the vectors and most of the mathematical functions
 - [stb_image](https://github.com/nothings/stb/blob/master/stb_image.h) for texture